 2. List all your liabilities

-Next, you’ll need to note down all your liabilities.
+The next part of the net worth formula is to note down all your liabilities.

 A liability is anything that you are responsible for, especially an amount of money owed.
 In this list of liabilities, you should include things like the balance of any mortgages, student loans, credit card repayments, etc. If you have any big household bills, or taxes due, you could also include these as liabilities.